Rob-Rychs/quest-submission/beginner-cadence-course.md

 -Resource Oriented Programming: This is by far the most important, Cadence at its core uses things called Resources, and they define pretty much everything we do on Flow.
 Everything is a resource.

-2. Ease of adoption, best practices, clearly solving existing issues.
+2. Ease of adoption, best practices, clearly solving existing issues because of Cadence’s ‘Safety and Security’ pillar that, developers can focus solely on building their contract without having to worry about there being any security exploits in their contracts.

 ## Chapter 2 Day 1